diyefi/Puma-HowTo/doc/spin1/using_bom.md

   	- Only linear wide-band lambda sensors are supported at this time.

 - **EGT**: *(**E**xhaust **G**as **T**emperature)*
-  	- Thermocouple driver IC, in Spin1 this circuitry is a crippled:
+  	- Thermocouple driver IC, in Spin1 this circuitry is a crippled.
 	- It only supports up to 500°C temperatures as-it's currently configured.
-		- The EGT would support up to 1200°C, if it would be supplied with 12V instead of 5V**.

-### Listing of parts to NOT install

-*- R135, R137, R157, should be left unpopulated as they will (need to check these) .
-- R51, R134, R166, R171, R172, R173, R187 should be bridged to present a suitably low impedance output to the ADC pins  ``<------ check these, then remove ``*

 ### Listing of components with bad values

-- *ToBe completed add links to different sections*
-- #### Components to be replaced with a wire jumper
+### Components to be replaced with a wire jumper
 	- **D1**   ``-->`` wire jumper
 	- **R2**   ``-->`` wire jumper to **U4**
 	- **R7**   ``-->`` 0805 wire jumper (need to colour red in BOM)